Nutrition & Dietician Counselling

-We have a registered Dietician at Broadview Psychology who works collaboratively in providing treatment to clients whose mental health issues (including eating disorders, depression, and anxiety) interfere with healthy eating.
+Dieticians at Broadview Psychology work collaboratively with therapists in providing treatment to clients whose mental health issues (including eating disorders, depression, and anxiety) interfere with healthy eating.
 She also provides assistance to any client who wishes to work on eating or body acceptance-related goals.
 She provides nutritional education to enhance healthy and intuitive eating.
 She may also help clients in developing individualized meal plans and facilitating eating exposures.
 She takes into consideration digestive issues and food intolerances/allergies, as well as dietary restrictions due to culture or religious backgrounds while helping you improve your eating for optimal health.

-- Healthy eating (portion sizes, meal planning, and building balanced meals and snacks)
+- Increasing healthy eating (portion sizes, meal planning, and building balanced meals and snacks)

-- Nutrition support for performing artists (actors, musicians, etc.)
+- Providing nutritional support for athletes and performing artists (actors, dancers, musicians)

 All clients who would like to start working with a Registered (RD) will first be scheduled for an initial assessment.
 This appointment usually lasts one hour in duration and is a great opportunity for the dietitian to get to know you, your medical history, lifestyle, and goals, and also for you to get to know the dietitian and ask any questions you may have.
 Before your initial assessment, you will be asked to fill out an online form to collect some personal information that the dietitian will review prior to your assessment and use to make customized recommendations for your nutrition care plan.

 After the initial assessment, you will be encouraged to see the dietitian for follow up appointments.
 These appointments will be used to check in with your progress, problem-solve any challenges you may be encountering as you work towards behaviour change, and prioritize next steps towards achieving your treatment goals.
-Follow up appointments usually take 30 minutes.
+Follow up appointments vary in length from 30 minutes to 60 minutes.

 If you’ve ever wondered about this, you are not alone!
 The simplest way to put it is that all dietitians are nutritionists, but not all nutritionists are dietitians.
 Dieticians must be registered with a professional college and have undergone extensive and comprehensive training related to treating clinical conditions with regard to food and eating habits whereas, nutritionists are not required to have specific credentials or training.